apollographql/apollo-kotlin/design-docs/Codegen.md

 }
 ```

-Handling `something` code will look like the following
+Handling `something` code will look like the following:

 ```kotlin
 when {
   something.onType1 != null -> {